Lanny Frattare

 Frattare was the lead announcer on the ESPN broadcast of the February 23, 1985, college basketball game between Indiana University and Purdue University during which Indiana coach, Bob Knight, threw a chair across the court, a moment which was frequently replayed on television.

 Frattare has two children and two grandchildren from his first marriage.
 He remarried to the former choir director of Upper St. Clair High School, but they separated in late 2007.
 Over the past twenty years, he has hosted the Family Links Golf Classic which has raised over $1.6 million in support of mentally challenged individuals and their families.

 In March 18, 2009, Frattare joined Waynesburg University as an assistant professor in communications in the Department of Communication and the faculty adviser of the university radio station, WCYJ-FM, while also doing some work with University Relations.

 In 2010, he hosted the inaugural Sports Announcing Camp at Waynesburg University, with a week of programs and instruction for high school students interested in broadcasting.

 Frattare is also a broadcaster with the TribLive High School Sports Network, providing play-by-play coverage and color commentary for WPIAL high school sporting events.

+Lanny is currently the TV voice of the West Virginia Mountaineers home baseball broadcasts on ESPN+.

+On September 3rd, 2025, Lanny was inducted into the Pirates Media Wall of Fame.